leric2/GROMORA-harmo/documentation/main.md

 When the calibration and integration is over for this day, the next date starts.
 Because the raw files are saved daily, we decided to keep daily reference.

+## Some potential improvements

+### Multi spectrometer capabilities

+Now saving specific level 1a and 1b files for each of the spectrometer.
+That is ok but could be even better if include all spectrometers data in 1 file at each level.

+### Error messages

+The transfer of error messages from the sub-routine *run_calibration* and *run_integration* is to be improved.